News

 Intercessions this week

-• in the Anglican Cycle of Prayer - The Church of the Province of Myanmar (Burma).
+• in the Anglican Cycle of Prayer - The Church in Wales.

-• in the Anglican Church of Canada - Administrator Bishop the Rt.
-Rev. Annie Ittoshat, Suffragan Bishop, and the clergy and people of the Diocese of the Arctic.
+• in the Anglican Church of Canada - The Rt.
+Rev. John Stephens, Bishop, and the clergy and people of the Diocese of New Westminster.

-• in the Evangelical Lutheran Church In Canada - The congregations of the northern area of the Saskatchewan Synod.
+• in the Evangelical Lutheran Church In Canada - Remembering October 31,1517 – as the day Martin Luther published the Ninety-five Theses.

 • Parishes of the North - St. John the Divine (Quesnel), St. Saviours (Barkerville), St. Michael and All Angels, Our Saviours Lutheran Church and Grace Church (Prince George).